 Grab a few apps on your phone about Japan, a language one, a Tokyo rail map and Google translate app.
 To translate written Japanese use the Google translate app to take a photo which it then scans and (occasionally) translates.
 Very valuable tool so make sure you have a phone that can access data to provide this when you need it. (update can work offline just be sure to d/l the files needed at home)

-In Japan credit card payment is still always sign for authorisation.
+In Japan credit card payment is still always sign for authorisation, using PIN or paywave has not arrived here.
+Credit cards are still a new thing in Japan.
 You need not remove your helmet at the gas station.
 Yep, how good is that.
 Of course if driving a car you need not even get out of the car.
 The attendant will come to your window and also wipe your screen – and give you a face washer to refresh yourself while waiting – like you see in the old movies, it all still happens here.
-If you want to clean your screen/visor just motion the wipe to attendant and they will point to the towels.
+Bikers don’t get as much treatment but if you want to clean your screen/visor just motion the wipe to attendant and they will point to the towels.

 Above you can see a typical suburban gas station.
 A rider has arrived and an attendant is about to fill the scooter.
 One of the attendants has run out to the footpath to help guide the car leaving, this is all part of the service, he may even step out to the road and stop traffic to allow the car to leave then yell thanks so much for your business as the customer drives away.
 This is standard level of service in Japan.
 There is no shop selling food or drinks at Japanese gas stations, they usually fix flat tyres and some offer car washing but no shop because when the driver need not get out of car then obviously the shop would not work.
 Payment is after not in advance (which I have only ever seen in USA) but at self serve of course your card has to be authorised in advance.